Kalispel Indian Community of the Kalispel Reservation: History

 Kalispel people are thought to have come from British Columbia.
 In the 18th century, the Niitsitapi people pushed them from the Great Plains to Pend d'Oreille River and Lake Pend Oreille.
 The town of Kalispell, Montana is named after the tribe.

 In 1809, David Thompson opened a trading post for the North West Company of Montréal in their territory.
 A Roman Catholic mission was founded in the 1840s.
 The Upper Kalispel were forced onto an Indian reservation in Montana, while the Lower Kalispel remained on their homelands in Washington.

 The tribe refused to sign a treaty proposed by the US government in 1872.
 In 1875, there were only 395 Lower Kalispel.
 Non-Natives claimed reservation lands under the Homestead Act, and economic opportunities for tribal members were minimal.
 In 1965, the average tribal member's income was $1,400, and there was only one telephone for the entire tribe.

 Economic development

-The tribe owns and operates the Northern Quest Resort & Casino, located in Airway Heights, Washington.
-The resort features Masselow's, Epic Sports Bar, Fai's Noodle House, Qdoba, Rivers Edge Buffet, Fatburger, The Deli, Marketplace, Thomas Hammer Coffee, Ben and Jerry's Ice Cream, and Movie & Dinner Theatre as well as several bars and nightclubs: Legends of Fire, Fireside Lounge, Liquid, and the Turf, and La Rive Spa.
+The Tribe owns and operates the Northern Quest Resort & Casino, located in Airway Heights, Washington.
+The resort features Masselow's Steakhouse, EPIC Sports Bar, East Pan Asian Cuisine, Qdoba, Neon Pizza, Fatburger, Marketplace, Thomas Hammer Coffee, and Ben & Jerry's Ice Cream, as well as several bars and lounges: Legends of Fire, The Lounge at Masselow's, Liquid, and Highball.
+Other attractions include Turf Club Sports Book, La Rive Spa, Windfall, Kids Quest, and Cyber Quest.

-The tribe owns the franchise rights to Fatburger in the Eastern Washington region, having opened a restaurant in Spokane's 5-Mile district.
+The Tribe owns the franchise rights to the fast-casual chain Fatburger in Eastern Washington and western Montana and opened a restaurant in their casino in 2009.